MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/data-set-grid-control.md

 The ***toggleLoadMoreButtonWhenNeeded*** function takes the input as the data set and checks if the data set has next page and if the button is hidden/visible and respectively hides/shows the button.

-The ***onRowClick*** function attaches the context of the record using its GUID and invokes the [openForm](../reference/navigation/openform.md) method of the NavigationAPI to open that respective record.
+The ***onRowClick*** function attaches the context of the record using its Guid and invokes the [openForm](../reference/navigation/openform.md) method of the NavigationAPI to open that respective record.
 This method is bound to each tile that gets generated as part of the ***createGridBody*** method.

 The ***getSortedColumnsOnView*** method returns the list of columns based on the defined order on the view.